|On This Page|

 THE REDFERN GALLERY

-Cliff has two prints in the 'Metavisual Tachiste Abstract / Painting in England Today 1957 / A Fiftieth Anniversary' exhibition.
+Cliff had two prints in the 'Metavisual Tachiste Abstract / Painting in England Today 1957 / A Fiftieth Anniversary' exhibition.
 They are 'Standing Man' 1954 and 'Two Seated Figures' 1957.
-The Redfern Gallery is at 20 Cork Street, London W1 and the exhibition runs from 26th June to 26th July 2007.
+The Redfern Gallery is at 20 Cork Street, London W1 and the exhibition ran from 26th June to 26th July 2007.

 A DAVID BOMBERG LEGACY - THE SARAH ROSE COLLECTION